mentainha/m3o/docs/README.md

 - [m3o-js](https://github.com/m3o/m3o-js) - JS client library with statically typed interfaces and examples
 - [m3o-go](https://github.com/m3o/m3o-go) - Go client library with code generated functions and examples
 - [m3o-cli](https://github.com/m3o/m3o-cli) - Command line interface for terminal access to services

+## Development

+The M3O platform is under heavy development by the core team.
+Any additional work for clients, services and so on we welcome external contribution and reward developers with M3O credit.
+For anyone interested please find us on Discord.

 ## TODO